The Cyclical Phases and Massage

 Bleeding is the initiation of a new cycle, making this the first phase.
 Menstruation is an opportunity for release, reflection, restoration and turning our perception, energy and care inwards.
 Represented by the water element and New Moon energetics, this is a time to make space for new intentions and to ruminate upon the past cycle as the menstrual blood cleanses the womb preparing the body to begin its fertile cycle again.
 During the New or Dark Moon, the yin energy reaches its peak and the yang is at its lowest.

 Menstruation expresses that fertilization has not occurred and now the body is shedding the endometrial lining or insulation layers of the womb that was built to create a cozy home for a potential fetus.
 Since pregnancy has not taken place, estrogen and progesterone levels drop, meaning there is minimal hormonal influence at this time other than mild amounts of follicle stimulating hormone (FSH) which influences the growth of the egg follicles.
 Every body will respond uniquely to this reduction of hormones depending on overall hormonal balance and cycle experience.
-This often brings clarity and a sense of feeling more deeply connected within as it is a pause from all of the hormonal activity that occurs during the rest of the cycle — it is within this quietude that we can comfortably tune inwards to the deepest parts of ourselves to access our internal wisdom.
+This can bring clarity and a sense of feeling more deeply connected within as it is a pause from all of the hormonal activity that occurs during the rest of the cycle — it is within this quietude that we can comfortably tune inwards to the deepest parts of ourselves to access our internal wisdom.

 "It is normal to feel more tender, raw and sensitive during the first few days of menstruation.
 Menstruation is an altered state of consciousness and we are literally more in TOUCH with deeper aspects of ourself, that are almost impossible to ignore in this state." ~ Marissa Correia